topkecleon/telegram-bot-bash/doc/6_reference.md

 ```

 ##### send_inline_keyboard
-`send_inline_keyboard` send a message with attached buttons, buttons are given as an array of buttons in JSON format.
+`send_inline_keyboard` sends a message with buttons attached, buttons must be given in JSON format.
-In contrast to `send_keyboard` the button are attached to a message and do not send text to the chat.
+In contrast to `send_keyboard` buttons are attached to the message and do not send text.

 *usage:*  send_inline_keyboard "CHAT[ID]" "message" "[JSON button array]"